Alert Level 2

 While work is being undertaken at the site, we are also taking the opportunity to replace the toilet facilities.

 Tree grove - there are fruit trees at the library end of the space.
 An additional grove of trees, near the fruit trees are part of the proposed plan.
-What type of trees would you like to see here?

 Seating - the bench seats are also lantern boxes, lit from within, with patterns cut in the side.
 They are placed for casual seating in a theatre-like style.
-What do you think of this idea?

 Outdoor theatre space - at the shopping area end, the outline of the original walls and roof are conveyed through a simple steel structure, which forms an entrance to the new space.
 The frame can hold a screen providing opportunity for outdoor movies.
-What are your thoughts on this?

 The commemorative landscape plan recognises that the removal of the Marines Hall will also remove a memento of times spent in that building watching movies and performances.
 Therefore, the design evokes the halls presence and volume, as well extending its role as a cinema and theatre.